Public Records - Sound Room 233 Butler Street, Brooklyn, NY 11217 Public Records

 Valentina Magaletti is a Drummer-composer and multi-instrumentalist with an inventive approach to drums and percussion.
 Her versatile technique, which can incorporate anything from vibes and marimba to contact microphones and found objects, results in a style that is forever evolving.
 Feeling just as comfortable performing behind a delicate ceramic kit as she does hammering out motorik rhythms, her creative take on percussion has resulted in a diverse discography and many interesting collaborations.

-LONG PLAY is particularly grateful for the generous lead support from the Aaron Copland Fund for Music, Alice M. Ditson Fund of Columbia University, Amphion Foundation, Fan Fox and Leslie R. Samuels Foundation, Gladys Krieble Delmas Foundation, Herb Leventer, Howard Gilman Foundation, Jane Stewart, Kettering Family Foundation, Stanely Greenberg, and ASCAP.
+LONG PLAY is particularly grateful for the generous lead support from the Aaron Copland Fund for Music, Alice M. Ditson Fund of Columbia University, Amphion Foundation, AvanToyko, Bruce and Terry Malmer, Fan Fox and Leslie R. Samuels Foundation, Gladys Krieble Delmas Foundation, Herb Leventer, Howard Gilman Foundation, Jane Stewart, Japan Foundation, Kettering Family Foundation, Stanley Greenberg, and ASCAP.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-For information on sponsorship opportunities for the 2025 Long Play Festival, please contact Bang on a Can’s Development Director, Laura Patterson, [email protected].
+For information on sponsorship opportunities for the 2025 Long Play Festival, please contact Bang on a Can’s Executive Director, Kenny Savelson, [email protected].
 Sponsors support artist fees, production costs, and promotions for over fifty concerts at eight venues throughout Brooklyn.
 Bang on a Can is a 501-C3 charitable organization, all donations are tax deductible.
 All sponsors will be properly credited for their support.

 Bang on a Can’s programs are made possible with generous lead support from: Aaron Copland Fund for Music, Alice M. Ditson Fund of Columbia University, Alan Baker and Serena Lourie, Amphion Foundation, Art Music Denmark, ASCAP and ASCAP Foundation, Atlantic Records, Daniel Baldini, Jeffrey Bishop, William Bragin, The Cheswatyr Foundation, Paula Cooper, City of New York Department of Cultural Affairs, Liz Diller, Valerie Dillon and Daniel Lewis, Peter Faber, Fan Fox and Leslie R. Samuels Foundation, Francis Goelet Charitable Trust, Carol Golden, Gladys Krieble Delmas Foundation, Howard Gilman Foundation, Jaffe Family Foundation, Jane Lombard, Japan Foundation, Joe Holt Charitable Trust, The Kettering Family Foundation, Alan Kifferstein & Joan Finkelstein, Richard Kuczknowski, Michael Kushner, Dave Lake, Leslie Lassiter, Herb Leventer, George Lewis, Raulee Marcus, MASS MoCA, Mid Atlantic Arts Foundation, Jeremy Mindich & Amy Smith, Elizabeth Murrell & Gary Haney, National Endowment for the Arts, New Music USA, New York State Council on the Arts, Charles Read, Robert Black Foundation, Joe Serling, Justus & Elizabeth Schlichting, Matthew Sirovich & Meredith Elson, Maria & Robert A. Skirnick, Jane Stewart, Qobuz, Sandra Tait and Hal Foster, David Tochen & Mary Beth Schiffman, Williamson Foundation for Music, and Wolfensohn Family Foundation.